evanjmg/evanjmg.github.io/_posts/2020-11-08-Automate-reporting-with-changelogs.md

 <br>
 Now, I have all the information needed to decide the release.
 I can take a list of changes and create a version.
 If I give this list to someone else, they may give it a different version since they may miss a breaking change in scrolling through the commits.
-Instead, we can version automatically using semantic versioning and thus versioning will be consistent regardless of who runs a release.
+Instead, we can version automatically using semantic versioning and thus the versioning will be consistent regardless of who runs a release.

 #### What is Semantic versioning?

 [Semantic versioning](https://nodesource.com/blog/semver-a-primer/) automatically versions a group of changes based on a particular set of rules.
 I can generate a version automatically with the information provided above by the commits.

 How is this done?
-It goes through the commits and checks for the biggest change and increments by that.
+It goes through the commits and checks for the biggest change and increments the release.
-If its only a group of bugfixes, it is likely to only increment by 0.0.1.
+If it's only a group of bugfixes, it is likely to only increment by 0.0.1.
 If it's a mixture like above, the version will be incremented by 0.1.0.
 And if it's a full-on breaking change or new system an entire version will be incremented (1.0.0).